LilyNeilsen/portfolio/README.md

 I hope to learn more about how I can use this in government work, and if and how it is already being used at local, state, federal, and international levels of government.

-# Some of the work I did during this course:

-# Assignment 3

-# Assignment 4

-# Final Project